 - With a glyceamic index of 85, white potato is quickly broken into glucose to be stored as glycogen (the storage form of carbohydrate) within the muscles.3,4

-- Before the advent of gels and snack bars, it was no secret that top level cyclists used to carry cooked potatoes with them on long rides.
+- Before the advent of gels and snack bars, it was no secret that top-level cyclists used to carry cooked potatoes with them on long rides.

 - The aim of a whey product would be to maximise rates of muscle protein synthesis throughout the day in order to repair damaged muscle tissue and promote exercise adaptation.

 - Whey protein is one of the two proteins found in milk, with the other being casein protein.
-Given its cost effectiveness and portability, it is very convenient way to hit targeted daily protein goals.
+Given its cost-effectiveness and portability, it is a very convenient way to hit targeted daily protein goals.
 In addition to its convenience, whey consists of a high proportion of branched-chain amino acids (BCAA) and leucine (isolate: 25% BCAA & 12% leucine).
 Owing to its amino acid profile and rapid rate of digestion, whey protein results in a rapid increase in protein synthesis in comparison to whole food protein sources.5 Other beneficial properties of whey protein are its effects on reducing hunger and improving immune function.6 Contrary to popular belief, whey – or any other protein for that matter - does not harm the liver or kidneys.7

 - Consume 25-35g of whey isolate soon after training for maximum benefit.

 - Strawberries, blueberries, raspberries and blackberries are all good sources of vitamins, minerals and antioxidants, making them great for maintaining your immune system function after that taxing winter game.8

 - Containing both glucose and fructose, mixed berries are ideal for restocking both muscle (glucose) and liver (fructose) glycogen levels.9